StrangeRanger/customized-unix-terminal/README.md

         copydir   - Copies the path of your current folder to the system clipboard copyfile  - Puts the contents of a file in your system clipboard so you can paste it anywhere
-        h         - Prints your command histor
-        hs        - Use grep to search your command history hsi       - Use grep to do a case-insensitive search of your command history

         ############################################################################
         ######## [ Keyboard combinations ]